 The Flex Reverse Mortgage provides flexibility to access your home equity through different advanced options.
 It suits most homeowners who meet the basic age and property value requirements.

-Equitable Bank Flex Plus Reverse Mortgage
+Equitable Bank Reverse Mortgage Flex Plus

 The Flex Plus product from Equitable Bank targets borrowers aged 70 and up who want to access a higher percentage of their home’s value through a reverse mortgage.